American University Library invites applications from innovative,

 accomplish research activities.

-- Participate in department-wide services to serving the broader
+- Participate in department-wide services to the broader AU

 Develop and Manage Web Based Resources

-- Purchase materials required to support the curriculum of Kogod,
+- Purchase materials required to support the curriculum of the

-the university as related to resources related to business.
+related to resources related to humanities and social

-- Appropriately de-select of cease subscriptions to business
+- Appropriately de-select or cease subscriptions to information

-commitments to the regional and national intellectual record, and
+the faculty, long-term commitments to the regional and national

 - Consult with stakeholders on any changes to the enterprise

-systems that impact access to business information resources.
+systems that impact access to Humanities and Social Sciences

-- Participate in advancing the profession of Librarianship or the
+Participate in advancing the profession of Librarianship or an

-service to professional and scholarly societies, publications, and
+original research, relevant service to professional and scholarly

 American University Library through active participation on